mrmikeeSC99/Udacity-Project_6/README.md

 -
 ####Change Log

+* Refactored it('loadFeed has data') to use Jasmine's toBeGreaterThan().
-* Refactored describe 'New Feed Selection' to not use nested describes.
+* Refactored describe('New Feed Selection') to not use nested describes.

 -
 ####References